trolleyman/trolleyman.org/README.md

 The [git_hook/push endpoint](django/git_hook) can be used to automatically update the server every time a branch is updated on GitHub.
 For example, [trolleyman.org](https://trolleyman.org) is hooked up to restart when the [`prod`](https://github.com/trolleyman/trolleyman.org/tree/prod) branch of this repo is updated.

+## Prerequisites
+- nodejs
+- npm
+- TypeScript
+- Consult the [Dockerfile](Dockerfile) if there are any errors

 ## Running locally
-To run the Django project without docker, run the commands below from the root of the repo.
+To run the Django project without docker, ensure the [prerequisites](#prerequisites) are installed, run the commands below from the root of the repo.
 Ensure that you are using Python 3.
 [Virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended.

 ```bash